-All the comparisons are conducted in the testset of the 300VW dataset collected by Shen et al (2015).
+All the comparisons are conducted in the testset of the 300 VW dataset collected by Shen et al. (2015).
 This recently introduced dataset contains 114 videos (50 for training and 64 for testing).
 The videos are separated into the following 3 categories:

-- Category 1: This category is composed of videos captured in well-lit environments without any occlusions. - Category 2: The second category includes videos captured in unconstrained illumination conditions. - Category 3: The final category consists of video sequences captured in totally arbitrary conditions (including severe occlusions and extreme illuminations).
+- Category 1 This category is composed of videos captured in well-lit environments without any occlusions. - Category 2 The second category includes videos captured in unconstrained illumination conditions. - Category 3 The final category consists of video sequences captured in totally arbitrary conditions (including severe occlusions and extreme illuminations).

-Each video includes only one person and is annotated using the 68 point mark-up employed by Gross et al (2010) and Sagonas et al (2015) for Multi-PIE and 300W databases, respectively.
-All videos are between 1500 frames and 3000 frames with a large variety of expressions, poses and capturing conditions, which makes the dataset very challenging for deformable facial tracking.
-A number of exemplar images, which are indicative of the challenges of each category, are provided in

-Figure 2.
-We note that, in contrast to the results of Shen et al (2015) in the original 300VW competition, we used the most recently provided annotations1 which have been corrected and do not contain missing frames.
-Therefore, we also provide updated results following the participants of the 300VW competition.

-The public datasets of IBUG (Sagonas et al (2013a)), HELEN (Le et al (2012)), AFW (Zhu and Ramanan (2012)) and LFPW (Belhumeur et al (2013)) are employed for training all the landmark localisation methods.
-This is further explained in Section 4.2.1 below.
+Each video includes only one person and is annotated using the 68 point mark-up employed by Gross et al. (2010) and Sagonas et al. (2015) for Multi-PIE and 300W databases, respectively.
+All videos include between 1500 frames and 3000 frames with a large variety of expressions, poses and capturing conditions, which makes the dataset very challenging for deformable facial tracking.
+A number of exemplar images, which are indicative of the challenges of each category, are provided in Fig. 2.
+We note that, in contrast to the results of Shen et al. (2015) in the original 300 VW competition, we used the most recently provided annotations (See footnote 1) which have been corrected and do not contain missing frames.
+Therefore, we also provide updated results following the participants of the 300 VW competition.
+The public datasets of IBUG (Sagonas et al. 2013a), HELEN (Le et al. 2012), AFW (Zhu and Ramanan 2012) and LFPW (Belhumeur et al. 2013) are employed for training all the landmark localisation methods.
+This is further explained in Sect.
+4.2.1 below.